Chart Color Schemes

 Household Composition

-Rossmore features high concentrations of family households, with a fairly typical median household size
+Rossmore features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 81.9% of all households, including 44.4% couples with children, 24.3% couples without children, and 12.8% single parent families.
-Non-family households account for the remaining 18.1%, with lone person households at 14.4% and group households making up 2.8%.
-The median household size is 3.4 people, aligning with the Greater Sydney average.
+Non-family households comprise the remaining 18.1%, with lone person households at 14.4% and group households comprising 2.8%.
+The median household size is 3.4 people, which is larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households